Anessen/PSFalcon/Installation.md

 the `Import-Module -Name PSFalcon` command to fail.

 ## Folder Redirection
 If you have “Folder Redirection” in place, the `$HOME` folder may not be properly recognized by PowerShell.
-In these cases, you can extract PSFalcon to a different folder and import the module directly from that folder when you want to use it.
+In these cases, you can extract PSFalcon and import the module directly:

-For instance, if you unpacked it in a folder called "PSFalcon", you could navigate to the directory that folder is contained in and point `Import-Module` to the directory:
 ```powershell
 Expand-Archive .\psfalcon-master.zip .
 Move-Item .\psfalcon-master\ .\PSFalcon